Philio/GoMySQL/README.markdown

 About
 -----

 A MySQL client library written in Go.
-The aim of this project is to provide a library with a high level of usability and interal error handling to allow the calling program the option to decide what to do in the event of an error and implement retry logic where required.
+The aim of this project is to provide a library with a high level of usability, good interal error handling and to emulate similar libraries available for other languages to provide an easy migration of MySQL based systems into the Go language.

 *GoMySQL is still in development, some features may not work as expected!
 This is my first project in Go, feedback/comments/suggestion are very welcome!*